 Flexible business loans

-Small businesses ideally need flexible arrangements when it comes to business loans, since they often need to respond to the markets quickly, and this has an impact on how they run their business.
-Each lender offers something different, but limited companies can borrow up to £500,000 from Fleximize, over a term of one month to 48 months.
+Small businesses ideally need flexible finance arrangements when it comes to business loans, since they often need to respond to the markets quickly.
+Each lender offers something different, but limited companies can borrow up to £500,000 from Fleximize, over a term of 3 - 48 months.

 Unlike other business loans, you only pay back what you can afford.
 For example, if you borrow £25,000, your monthly turnover determines your loan term and your payments will align to an agreed percentage of your monthly sales.
 Therefore, if your turnover is £50,000 for one month and you have agreed to repay 10% of your monthly sales, you would pay £5,000.
 If it goes down to £45,000, you pay £4,500.
 This continues until the agreed amount is repaid.

 They were quick, thorough and their customer service was simply fantastic.
 As a seasonal business they have really helped us out and I would recommend them highly to any business looking for help with their finances.
 Polly, owner of Nabbd bridal shop